Gochad/AutoGuard/README.md

 # AutoGuard
 Implementation of autonomous self driving test environment using GTA V for future autonomous driving security and functional safety tests.

+I am currently using the [seamless autonomous driving mod](https://www.gta5-mods.com/scripts/seamless-autonomous-driving-mod-no-keys-menus-or-buttons) to test autonomous driving in GTA V. However, for effective testing, it is essential to have a component that can interact with the graphical interface of GTA V, providing inputs and monitoring outputs dynamically.

 ## Getting Started

 ### Requirements: